Translation management

 • Which tools and technologies will you use?

-More specifically, it’s advisable to use a translation management system (TMS), which is a platform that combines automatic translation with many different functionalities designed to automate all translation-related tasks, from content management to project collaboration.
+More specifically, consider using a translation management system (TMS).
+This software platform combines machine translation with many different functionalities designed to automate various parts of the translation process—from importing and exporting content for translation to team collaboration.

-The key components of a modern, cloud-based translation management system are:
+The key components of a translation management system are:

 • Advanced reports and analytics